Loomis, Sayles & Company

 SECURITIZED

-Our Current View: In Agency MBS, valuations are attractive and technicals have improved with a marginal uptick in bank buying combined with decreased mortgage supply.
+Our Current View: In Agency MBS, valuations are attractive and technicals have improved with a marginal uptick in bank buying, although uncertainties persist regarding regulatory changes under the new administration.

 Our Anticipated Strategy: Overweight high carry securitized credit, mainly in short non-agency MBS, and select aircraft ABS senior bonds.